Now on View

 11:00 am – 6:00 pm

 The Ford Foundation also exhibits The Printed Woman by Luba Lukova, an original lithograph for her exhibition at La MaMa Gallery in New York.
-In this piece Lukova presents an expressive image of a woman passing through the cylinder of a printing press, as flying sheets of paper come out of the press with the same female face printed on them.
-When asked to explain the meaning of this evocative image, Lukova replies that "the personality of the artist is imprinted in everything she creates."
+Lukova depicts a woman's body passing through the cylinder of a printing press, while sheets of paper with her face printed on them fly out of the machine – an evocative metaphor about the the artist's personality imprinted in everything she creates.